 “I also learn from my students, because they look at things from a different perspective.
 In the past decades I have taught many students and supervised many PhD students, and I am proud to see that most of them have ended up very well.
 I still regularly meet old students and I am delighted to see that they have a successful career and are able to apply the acquired knowledge in practice.”

-Kool and his colleague Erik de Regt from the Department of Macro, International and Labour Economics (MILE) coordinate the upcoming International Environment of Business module of the Executive MBA track.
-It is the second time that he has worked on this module since his return to Maastricht University.
+Professor Kool coordinates the upcoming International Environment of Business module of the On-Campusn MBA track.
+It is the third time that he has worked on this module since his return to Maastricht University.
 Kool: “This module starts with the observation that every company has its own economic environment that is greater than just direct competition.
 This environment includes government regulations, European integration, the labour market, demographic developments, but also the corona crisis.
 This requires companies to orient themselves to a business model and strategy that take into account this economic environment.
 To understand more about this, we start with basic economic concepts.
 The students learn to think like an economist.
 Questions such as ‘Why do markets sometimes not work well?’ and ‘What can the government do about this?’ are discussed.

 In the second half of the module, we will introduce four themes: climate and environment, globalisation, labour market and European integration.
 After a theoretical introduction, we divide the students into teams and each team will work on one of the four themes.
 The teams have to explore their theme, prepare a case and present it.”